West Somerset Lagoon

 Advice on Fish Mitigation: Fish Guidance Systems

-The West Somerset Tidal Lagoon is a proposed Tidal Range power scheme, that aims to harness the energy of the tides to provide zero carbon renewable energy.
-It is strategically located on the southern coast of the Bristol Channel Basin between Minehead and Watchet to take advantage of the world’s second highest tidal range and will become the UK’s largest sustainable energy project.
+The West Somerset Tidal Lagoon is a proposed Tidal Range power scheme, that aims to harness the energy of the tides to provide reliable, predicatable, renewable energy.
+It is strategically located on the southern coast of the Bristol Channel Basin between Minehead and Watchet to take advantage of the world’s second highest tidal range and currently completely untapped.

-The West Somerset Tidal Lagoon would harness the energy of the tides powered by the moon to provide the UK with long life, cost effective, clean, proven, predictable, renewable energy, guided by NIC’s design principles, and could become one of the UK’s largest renewable energy projects.
+The West Somerset Tidal Lagoon would harness the energy of the tides powered, by the moon, to provide the UK with long life, cost effective, clean, proven, predictable, renewable energy, and could become one of the UK’s largest renewable energy projects.

 The lagoon will deliver renewable